Conditional LSTM-GAN for Melody Generation from Lyrics: Preliminaries

 \subsection{Alignment}

+An English syllable \cite{syllable} is a unit of sound, which may be a word or a part of a word.
+One syllable may correspond to one or more notes in English songs.
+Accordingly, the alignment between lyrics and melody could be a paired sequence of one-syllable-to-one-note or one-syllable-to-multiple-notes.
+Following the existing research such as \cite{Margareta} on melody generation from lyrics, currently we only exploit the pairs of one-syllable-to-one-note to train our conditional LSTM-GAN model for melody generation from lyrics, and investigate the pairs of one-syllable-to-multiple-notes in the future work.
 An example data structure of the alignment between lyrics and melodies is shown in Fig. \ref{fig:alignment}.
 Lyrics are divided to syllables.
-Each column represents one syllable with its corresponding note, note duration, and rest.
+Each column represents one syllable with its corresponding triplet of music attributes \{note, duration, rest\}.
+Accordingly, a lyrics sample can be associated with a sequence of \{note, duration, rest\} triplets.
 With these music attributes, sheet music can be produced.